mossgreen/mossgreen.github.io/_posts/2018-09-26-Spring-Certification-Spring-Boot.md

 - `@ConditionalOnNotWebApplication`

 **How does it work?
 How does it know what to configure?**

+Spring Boot auto-configuration attempts to automatically configure your Spring application **based on the jar dependencies** that you have added.

+For example, if HSQLDB is on your classpath, and you have not manually configured any database connection beans, then Spring Boot auto-configures an in-memory database.

 Spring Boot configures various components automatically, by registering beans based on various criteria.
 The criteria can be:
     - Availability of a particular class in a classpath: `@ConditionalOnClass`, on the other hand `@ConditionalOnMissingBean`
     - Presence or absence of a Spring bean: `@ConditionalOnBean`, `@ConditionalOnMissingBean`